avysotskaya/gherkin-lint/README.md

 ## Custom rules
-You can specify one more more custom rules directories by using the `-r` or `--rulesdir` command line option.
+You can specify one more more custom rules directories by using the `-d` or `--dirs` command line option.
 Rules in the given directories will be available additionally to the default rules.

 Example:
 ```
-gherkin-lint --rulesdir "/path/to/my/rulesdir" --rulesdir "from/cwd/rulesdir"
+gherkin-lint -d "/path/to/my/rulesdir" "from/cwd/rulesdir"
 ```

 Paths can either be absolute or relative to the current working directory.